Does Medicare Cover Weight Loss Programs?

 - Does Medicare cover weight loss programs?
 Losing weight is one of the most pressing health needs people have.
 Find out how Medicare can help you lose weight.

 Medicare generally does not pay for weight loss programs for beneficiaries.
-Under most circumstances, Medicare considers weight loss programs to be elective lifestyle programs that are not covered by any component of Original Medicare.
-Because Medicare Advantage plans are offered by private companies, you might have some coverage for weight loss counseling through your policy.
-Both Original Medicare and Medicare Advantage do provide some support for weight loss under certain circumstances.
+Under most circumstances, Medicare considers weight loss programs to be elective lifestyle programs that are not covered by Original Medicare (Medicare Part A and Part B).
+Medicare does, however, cover services such as obesity counseling and nutrition therapy with a dietitian.

 When Does Medicare Pay for Weight Loss Services?

 Your Medicare plan pays for medically necessary services that are ordered by your doctor.
-Services delivered in a hospital setting are generally covered by Medicare Part A, while outpatient services you get in a doctor’s office typically fall under Part B. Prescription medications are covered under Original Medicare’s Part D drug component.
+Services delivered in a hospital setting are generally covered by Medicare Part A, while outpatient services you get in a doctor’s office typically fall under Part B. Prescription medications are covered by Medicare Part D prescription drug plans.
 If you have Medicare Advantage, your Part C benefits combine inpatient and outpatient services under a single policy, and most Medicare Advantage plans include prescription drug coverage.

-Under some circumstances, both types of Medicare can help pay for weight loss counseling, medication and some other services.
+Under some circumstances, Medicare can help pay for weight loss counseling, medication and some other services.
 If you need to lose weight for an upcoming surgery, for instance, Medicare might be able to assist with some of the cost of weight loss services.

 Does Medicare Pay for NutriSystem?